By ProFellow Founder, Dr. Vicki Johnson

 Questions about diversity can be overwhelming.
 However, they all boil down to two objectives: 1) demonstrate the diversity you would bring to the student body and 2) explain how you address diversity, equity, and inclusion in your own life.

 For the first part, you’ll want to discuss the diversity that you would add in the traditional sense, such as race, gender, socio-economic background, and identity.
-Diversity can also be expressed through your personal experiences, such as being a first-generation college student or an international student, having a military or service background, being a part of a religious minority, being the child of someone famous, losing a parent at a young age, having a disability, being a single parent, having a medical diagnosis, or having a unique upbringing or talent.
+Diversity can also be expressed through your personal experiences, such as being a first-generation college student or an international student, having a military or service background, being a part of a religious minority, losing a parent at a young age, having a disability, being a single parent, having a medical diagnosis, or having a unique upbringing.
 Don’t assume that you have nothing to bring in terms of diversity – think about what unique experiences you have had, and you will almost certainly find something to highlight.

 However, it’s important to keep in mind that your diversity statement is not a place to detail traumatizing experiences of discrimination and injustice.
 Instead, it is a place to discuss what you learned from these experiences and how those experiences have influenced and inspired your own social impact work.
 Application committees are seeking to understand the worldview you hold and identify if that worldview is aligned with their values and mission.
 Frame your personal experiences of diversity, equity, and inclusion with this in mind so that the application committee feels inspired by your story, rather than wondering if you’ll be committed to helping them further their mission of greater diversity, equity, and inclusion on campus.